GALIB978/linux-assignments/README.md

 - Visit the Azure Portal: Go to portal.azure.com
 - Sign Up Using HAMK Email: Use student.hamk.fi email to create a free account.
-          Step 2: Request Azure for Students Credits -Log In to Azure Portal: Use student credentials to log in to the Azure account.
+          Step 2: Request Azure for Students Credits
+- Log In to Azure Portal: Use student credentials to log in to the Azure account.
--Apply for Student Credits:
+- Apply for Student Credits:
--Go to the Azure for Students page.
+- Go to the Azure for Students page.
--Add an "Azure for Students" subscription.
+- Add an "Azure for Students" subscription.
         Step 3: Create a Virtual Machine
 -Go to Azure Portal Homepage: Once logged in, navigate to the homepage.
 -Create a New Virtual Machine: